Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

-A representation $\rho:\pi_1S\longrightarrow G$ is defined as \emph{dense representation} if the image of $\rho$ is dense in $G$.
-One might expect the following claim reasonable: If the image of a representation $\rho$ is dense in $G$, then the Mod$(S)$-orbit of $[\rho]$ is dense in \textsf{Hom}$(\pi_1S,G)/G$.
+For closed surfaces, the following claim is expected: If the image of a representation $\rho$ is dense in $G$, then the Mod$(S)$-orbit of $\rho$ is dense in \textnormal{Hom}$(\pi_1(S),G)/G$.
 This is currently true for representations in SU$(2)$.
 In fact, this case has been completely treated by Previte and Xia \cite{PrX2} and it is based on their earlier work \cite{PrX1} on which they consider the case of representations in SU$(2)$ for the punctured torus.
 For all other compact Lie groups the problem is still open, and in the present work we provide a positive answer also in the case of the $n$-dimensional torus $\T^n$.
 The following Theorem is in fact the main result of this work.

-\begin{thma} Let $S$ be a surface of genus $g\ge1$ and $\pi_1S$ its fundamental group.
-Let $\rho:\pi_1S\longrightarrow \Bbb T^n$ be a representation.
+\begin{thma} Let $S$ be a surface of genus $g\ge1$ and $\pi_1(S)$ its fundamental group.
+Let $\rho:\pi_1(S)\longrightarrow \Bbb T^n$ be a representation.
 Then the image of $\rho$ is dense in $\Bbb T^n$ if and only if the mapping class group orbit \emph{Mod}$(S)\cdot\rho$ is dense in the representation space. \end{thma}

 The proof strongly relies on the explicit knowledge of the objects involved.
 In fact, the $n$-torus has a well-known description and, thanks to the abelian property, the character variety coincides with the representation space since the action of $\Bbb T^n$ by conjugation is trivial.
 Even better, the representation space can be identified with a torus of suitable dimension, hence the description of the representation space $-$ and then of the character variety $-$ is very explicit.
-The main difficulties in the abelian case concern questions coming from number theory and ergodic theory, see Section \ref{cwkat}.\\
+The main difficulties in the abelian case concern questions coming from number theory and ergodic theory, see Section \S\ref{cwkat}.